 Alumni, Communication Studies

-In his research, Christopher investigates the impact of artificial intelligence on democracy.
-This includes the following research areas: Perceptions of fairness, legitimacy, and technocracy regarding algorithmic decision-making systems in the public sector; potentials and challenges of AI to combat corruption; political consumerism in the attention economy.
+In his research, he investigates the impact of Artificial Intelligence on democracy.
+This includes the following research areas: Perceptions of fairness, legitimacy, and technocracy in relation to algorithmic decision-making systems in the public sector; potentials and challenges of AI to fight corruption; political consumer choices in the attention economy.